-The main exposure to foreign currency risk arises from insurance business originating overseas.
-The syndicate aims to match assets with liabilities on a regular basis to manage currency risk.
+The main exposure to foreign currency risk arises from Syndicate business originating overseas.
+The Syndicate seeks to mitigate the risk by looking to match the estimated foreign currency denominated liabilities with assets denominated in the same currency where possible.

-The syndicate is exposed to changes in the value of assets and liabilities due to movements in foreign exchange rates.
-The syndicate deals in three main currencies: Sterling, Canadian dollars and US dollars.
+The Syndicate is exposed to changes in the value of assets and liabilities due to movements in foreign exchange rates.
+The Syndicate deals in three main currencies: Sterling, Canadian dollars and US dollars.

 Transactions may also take place in other currencies, although these are immediately converted to Sterling.

-If the exchange rates of all non-GBP currencies moved by a foreseeable 10% either to the benefit or detriment of the syndicate at the same time, the impact on both the result for the year and the member's balances would be £719k (2021: £1,088k) with US Dollar net assets being the largest element.
-The syndicate monitors these currency balances and aims to ensure excessive balances beyond accumulated profits do not accrue beyond those necessary to meet overseas trust fund requirements.
-The syndicate has not undertaken any transactions to hedge these balances.
+If the exchange rates of all non-GBP currencies moved by a foreseeable 10% either to the benefit or detriment of the Syndicate at the same time, the impact on both the result for the year and the member's balances would be £112k (2022: £719k) with US Dollar net assets being the largest element.
+The Syndicate monitors these currency balances and aims to ensure excessive balances beyond accumulated profits do not accrue beyond those necessary to meet overseas trust fund requirements.
+The Syndicate has not undertaken any transactions to hedge these balances.